Analysis | The ludicrous effort to pretend that increasing voter turnout is nefarious

 “Turnout, otherwise known as ‘getting out the vote,’ (GOTV) has before 2020 been an exclusively partisan phrase (CITE) used by partisan campaigns to (1) identify; (2) locate; (3) inform; (4) persuade; and, (5) facilitate increasing the number of votes for the candidate that they favor.”

 Turnout and GOTV are not the same thing, for what it’s worth, and GOTV efforts have long been both partisan and nonpartisan.
 But Gableman uses this weird conflation to try to paint CTCL as necessarily partisan (turnout is partisan ergo turnout efforts are partisan) because that allows him the rhetorical cover to attack it as devious.
 At one point he cribs from a right-wing group’s attack on the CTCL to identify the Chan Zuckerberg Initiative’s hiring of former Barack Obama aide David Plouffe as clear evidence of partisan intent.
 Plouffe wrote about the need to increase Democratic turnout and here we are!
 But Plouffe worked for CZI — alongside former Republican Party chairman Ken Mehlman — not CTCL.
-It’s partisanship by association, but an association he needs in order to make claims like this:
+It’s partisanship by association, but an association he needs to make claims like this:

-“The Zuckerberg-funded CTCL/ Zuckerberg 5 scheme would prove to be an effective way to accomplish the partisan effort to ‘turnout’ their desired voters, and it was done with the active support of the very people and the governmental institution (WEC) that were supposed to be guarding the Wisconsin elections administrative process from the partisan activities they facilitated.”
+“The Zuckerberg-funded CTCL/ Zuckerberg 5 scheme would prove to be an effective way to accomplish the partisan effort to ‘turnout’ their desired voters and it was done with the active support of the very people and the governmental institution [the Wisconsin Elections Commission] that were supposed to be guarding the Wisconsin elections administrative process from the partisan activities they facilitated.”

-I’ll note that the “effectiveness” mentioned above was established with a citation to a conservative group called the Wisconsin Institute for Law & Liberty.
-In a report, it found that places targeted by the turnout effort saw increases in turnout for both Biden and Trump, but that the increase for Trump wasn’t statistically significant.
+I’ll note that the “effectiveness” mentioned above was established with a citation to a conservative group called the Wisconsin Institute for Law and Liberty.
+In a report, it found that places targeted by the turnout effort saw increases in turnout for both Biden and Trump but that the increase for Trump wasn’t statistically significant.
 The total increase for Biden was estimated as being around 8,000 votes, according to this analysis.
 The number for Trump wasn’t indicated.

 Biden won Wisconsin by more than 20,600 votes, so this would not have been enough to swing the result even if there hadn’t been any increase for Trump (which, again, there was).
 Even if these were somehow fraudulent votes that needed to be thrown out, they would not have affected the outcome.
 But there’s no indication that the votes were fraudulent, only that those voters might not have voted had the turnout effort not been in place.